-We are delighted to welcome International visitors to our brand new event - Dublin Racing Festival.
+We are delighted to welcome International visitors to Dublin Racing Festival.
 We have compiled some information to make coming to Dublin Racing Festival an exciting action packed weekend and if you require any additional information please do not hesitate to call us on +353 01 289 0500 or email [email protected]

-The Dublin Racing Festival will combine the best that the city has to offer over one weekend – join the party for the best of Dublin culture, music, fashion, food and jump racing that will simply take your breath away.
+Dublin Racing Festival will combine the best that the city has to offer over one weekend – join the party for the best of Dublin culture, music, fashion, food and jump racing that will simply take your breath away.
 Dazzle your senses in our jubilant celebration of Dublin with a full entertainment programme that supports culture, comedy, music, culinary delights and fashion.
 Savour the atmosphere that is unique only to Dublin - full of welcome, easy conversations, wit, warmth and humour.
+Come to Leopardstown on Saturday February 2nd to enjoy thrilling national hunt racing and also live screening of the six nations Ireland v England rugby dual.

 *Children under the age of 18 enter for free but must be accompanied by a paying parent/guardian who is over 18*